 If you are attending an IME or requesting a second opinion yourself, read more about the IME or second opinion here.
 An IME might indicate that the workers’ compensation carrier is trying to find a reason to suspend your disability benefits.
 Contact a lawyer right away if you have not already done so.

-For a free consultation with a workers’ compensation lawyer in Atlanta, contact Bader Law Firm, LLC, today at 678-562-5595.
+For a free consultation with a workers’ compensation lawyer in Atlanta, contact Bader Scott Injury Lawyers, today at 678-562-5595.